-As an artist, Justine has received support from Queer|Art, Abrons Arts, Dixon Place and The Orchard Project to create new work.
-Original projects have been developed & presented at The Metropolitan Museum of Art, Leslie Lohman Museum of Art, The Public Theater, and Sibiu International Theatre Festival in Romania, among many others, and her films have screened at film festivals world-wide.
+As an artist, I have received support from Queer|Art, Abrons Arts, Dixon Place and The Orchard Project to create new work.
+Original projects have been developed & presented at The Metropolitan Museum of Art, Leslie Lohman Museum of Art, The Public Theater, and Sibiu International Theatre Festival in Romania, among many others, and my films have screened at film festivals world-wide.

 Connect directly with me.